Sintra-Portugal.com

 Caminho de Santa Maria Sintra

-At the end of the Rampa do Castelo is the Igreja de São Miguel church.
+At the end of the Rampa do Castelo stands the small Igreja de São Miguel.

 Igreja de São Miguel church Sintra

-Just past the church are some stone steps, marking the end of the road section and the beginning of the much more scenic Caminho de Santa Maria.
+Just past the church, a flight of stone steps marks the end of the road section and the start of the Caminho de Santa Maria proper, where the path leaves the town behind and climbs into the forest.

 Caminho de Santa Maria footpath

-Insight: Here is the first of the many entrance fee signs for the Castelo dos Mouros.
-You do not need to pay here and only need to pay if you actually enter the castle.
-You can walk the entire Caminho de Santa Maria path without paying.
+Insight: This is the first of several entrance fee signs you will see for the Castelo dos Mouros, but you do not need to pay anything here.
+The fee only applies if you actually enter the castle itself.
+The entire Caminho de Santa Maria can be walked free of charge.

 Sintra old wall

-The route now is a series of cobbled paths that climb the side of the steep hill.
-At the first switchback is a convenient bench and a decent viewpoint.
+From the gateway, the route becomes a series of cobbled paths that zigzag up the side of the hill.
+At the first switchback you will find a bench and a decent viewpoint, and I would take the chance to sit for a minute.

 Caminho de Santa Maria view point